sajinsathananthan2001/Gazebo-Projects/scripts/navigation/README.md

 ## Tips:

+<p style="color:teal;"> Note: In the field of robotics and autonomous navigation, several packages and frameworks exist beyond the TurtleBot3-specific packages mentioned earlier.
+These packages cater to various robot platforms and applications.
+Here are some widely used packages for autonomous navigation in ROS:.</p>

 #### ROS Navigation Stack:
 The standard ROS Navigation Stack provides a set of packages for navigation, including AMCL for localization and move_base for path planning and control.